 Brian B. – Writer

 Brian has always liked board games.
 Even after humanity left the Dark Ages and engineered the “Atari 2600,” “Nintendo Entertainment System,” and “Game Boy,” he still found himself playing Masterpiece, Fireball Island and Survive!.
-But, as he grew older, the immediate gratification and glamour of video games lured him away from board games…well, that and girls in college preferred Mario Kart to Fortress America.
+But, as he grew older, the immediate gratification and glamour of video games lured him away from board games… well, that and girls in college preferred Mario Kart to Fortress America.
 After graduating from college, he discovered you could play games online with people all over the world.
 Unreal Tournament.
 Quake.
 EVERQUEST.
 The PC gaming world was his new playground!
 One day, while scouring the Internet for help on how to min/max his Halfling Druid, he came across Board Game Geek.
 A smoldering fire was rekindled.
 He began purchasing modern board games.
 Puerto Rico.
 Settlers of Catan.
 Carcassone.
-He found playing board games to be a more fun, social, and satisfying hobby than video gaming (that, and he was sick of being headshot by 11-year-olds in Call of Duty).
+He found playing board games to be a more fun, social, and a more satisfying hobby than video gaming (that, and he was sick of being headshot by 11-year-olds in Call of Duty).
 Brian is now married to his beautiful gaming wife (favorite game:

 whatever he tells her Stone Age) and has three beautiful children (favorite game: whatever he tells them Lords of Waterdeep).
 He does not have a favorite type of game, but he does prefer randomness to perfect information.